OnurYurteri/MapColoring/README.md

 # MapColoring
-An constraint logic approach to "Map Coloring" problem
+An constraint logic approach to "Map Coloring" problem with JaCoP, Java.